klm127/blender-motion-joystick/docs/_sources/intro.rst.txt

 Intro
 =====

-This project is a motion-sensing controller for use in a variety of 3D applications.
-To demonstrate it, an addon has been written for `Blender <https://www.blender.org/>`_, a popular, open-source 3D Modeling application used by artists all over the world.
+This project is a motion-sensing joystick which correctly determines hand and wrist orientation and uses an addon written for `Blender <https://www.blender.org/>`_, a popular, open-source 3D Modeling application used by artists all over the world, to render those rotations on selected objects in the 3D space.

 Housing
 -------